-Her work has appeared in The Atlantic, Atticus Review, Barrelhouse, CHEAP POP, matchbook, Monkeybicycle, Paper Darts, Pidgeonholes, River Teeth, Full Grown People, Unbroken Journal, Wigleaf, and elsewhere, and has been nominated for the Pushcart Prize, Best of the Net, and selected for Best Microfiction 2019.
+Her work has appeared in The Atlantic, Atticus Review, Barrelhouse, CHEAP POP, Hobart, matchbook, Monkeybicycle, New South Journal, Pidgeonholes, River Teeth, Unbroken Journal, Wigleaf, and elsewhere, and has been nominated for the Pushcart Prize, Best of the Net, and selected for Best Microfiction 2019 and Best Small Fictions 2019.

 Born in Michigan, Dina has lived in the Northeast for most of her life and recently settled in rural Pennsylvania with her husband and children.
 She studied ethics and political philosophy at Brown University and received her J.D. from Fordham Law School.
 She practiced law in Philadelphia for seven years, specializing in criminal defense and aviation litigation.